chuck21619/TypePublic/README.md

 Publishing Sideboard
 This sideboard pops-out whenever the writer wishes to publish. (submit to a platform) or export (create a copy outside of Type in a particular format)

-> It’d be cool to establish our own platform, something similar to Small Victories & Tiny Letter where everything is self hosted and all the data can be found in the app.
+It’d be cool to establish a skunkworks platform, something similar to Small Victories & Tiny Letter where everything is self hosted and all the data can be found in the app.